myowinthein/hr-guidelines-for-startups/README.md

 ### Tech Team
 - List projects to handover
 - Get current resource allocation plan
-  - Check if recruitment is needed
+  - Check if recruitment is needed `Refer to recruitment section`
   - List suitable developers for each project & notify them
   - Calculate and set timeline for handover process